jmcvetta/golang-for-python-programmers/source/intro.rst

    Heroku's infrastructure are said to be written in Go.
 One component that has been open sourced is Doozer_, a consistent distributed data store.

+Canonical
+   The company behind Ubuntu Linux recently rewrote_ its Juju_ devops management application from Python to Go, with pleasing results.

 Soundcloud
    Internet music thought leaders SoundCloud use a bespoke build and deployment